 The posts Mitigating speculative execution side channel hardware vulnerabilities, KVA Shadow: Mitigating Meltdown on Windows, Analysis and mitigation of speculative store bypass (CVE-2018-3639) and Analysis and mitigation of L1 Terminal Fault (L1TF) on Microsoft’s Security Research and Defense Blog give additional information.

-The article series Deep Dive: Introduction to Speculative Execution Side Channel Methods, Deep Dive: Analyzing Potential Bounds Check Bypass Vulnerabilities, Deep Dive: Intel Analysis of Speculative Behavior of SWAPGS and Segment Registers, Deep Dive: Indirect Branch Restricted Speculation, Deep Dive: Single Thread Indirect Branch Predictors, Deep Dive: Indirect Branch Predictor Barrier, Deep Dive: Retpoline: A Branch Target Injection Mitigation, Deep Dive: Managed Runtime Speculative Execution Side Channel Mitigations, Deep Dive: Intel Analysis of Microarchitectural Data Sampling, Deep Dive: Intel Analysis of L1 Terminal Fault, Deep Dive: Snoop-assisted L1 Data Sampling, Deep Dive: Intel® Transactional Synchronization Extensions (Intel® TSX) Asynchronous Abort, Deep Dive: Load Value Injection and Deep Dive: CPUID Enumeration and Architectural MSRs, plus More information on SWAPGS and Speculative only Segment Loads, An Optimized Mitigation Approach for Load Value Injection and Refined Speculative Execution Terminology give more details, while Processors Affected: Speculative Behavior of SWAPGS and Segment Registers, Processors Affected: Microarchitectural Data Sampling, Processors Affected: L1 Terminal Fault, Processors Affected: L1D Eviction Sampling, Processors Affected: Vector Register Sampling, Processors Affected: Snoop-assisted L1 Data Sampling and Processors Affected: Load Value Injection list the affected Intel processors.
+The article series Deep Dive: Introduction to Speculative Execution Side Channel Methods, Deep Dive: Analyzing Potential Bounds Check Bypass Vulnerabilities, Deep Dive: Intel Analysis of Speculative Behavior of SWAPGS and Segment Registers, Deep Dive: Indirect Branch Restricted Speculation, Deep Dive: Single Thread Indirect Branch Predictors, Deep Dive: Indirect Branch Predictor Barrier, Deep Dive: Retpoline: A Branch Target Injection Mitigation, Deep Dive: Managed Runtime Speculative Execution Side Channel Mitigations, Deep Dive: Intel Analysis of Microarchitectural Data Sampling, Deep Dive: Intel Analysis of L1 Terminal Fault, Deep Dive: Snoop-assisted L1 Data Sampling, Deep Dive: Intel® Transactional Synchronization Extensions (Intel® TSX) Asynchronous Abort, Deep Dive: Load Value Injection, Deep Dive: Special Register Buffer Data Sampling and Deep Dive: CPUID Enumeration and Architectural MSRs, plus More information on SWAPGS and Speculative only Segment Loads, An Optimized Mitigation Approach for Load Value Injection and Refined Speculative Execution Terminology give more details, while Processors Affected: Speculative Behavior of SWAPGS and Segment Registers, Processors Affected: Microarchitectural Data Sampling, Processors Affected: L1 Terminal Fault, Processors Affected: L1D Eviction Sampling, Processors Affected: Vector Register Sampling, Processors Affected: Snoop-assisted L1 Data Samplingm Processors Affected: Load Value Injection and Processors Affected: Special Register Buffer Data Sampling list the affected Intel processors.

 BTI_RDCL.EXEdisplays two message boxes like that shown on the right.